 Tips to stay safe when coming face to face with the furry forest creature

 July 2, 2021

-Even though being attacked by a bear is rare, attacks do happen, and it’s a good idea to be prepared for the worse.
+Even though being attacked by a bear is rare, attacks do happen, and it’s a good idea to be prepared for the worst.
 Here are ways to prevent a bear encounter and what to do if you happen to come face to face with one.

 First, you want to prevent coming in close contact with a bear.
 To do so, you should be aware of your surroundings and travel in big groups.
 A bear will normally avoid you if it hears people.
 If you are camping, never leave your food out because it will attract them.

 If you do see a bear, here’s a list of things to do: